Useful washing machine programs

 Synthetic programs, also called 'easy care', are designed for non-cotton garments, such as clothes made from polyester and viscose, that need a slightly more delicate wash.

 Most machines will have a cottons program, but not all will have a synthetics one.
 If you need to wash a lot of delicate clothes, it's worth keeping a lookout for this, although you'll need to check the clothes label first.

 However, there are other similar programs - delicates, handwash and wool - that you could look for instead, depending on what type of clothes you wash most.
 Keep in mind that the capacity is different for some of these programs, so if you're keen to buy a specific capacity machine, check this first.

-When we test washing machines, we tests the 40°C cottons and synthetic cycles, and have found big differences between them, even on the same machine.
-You can check how well each machine does on these different programs in our .
+When we test washing machines, we test the 40°C cottons and synthetic cycles, and have found big differences between them, even on the same machine.
+You can check how well each machine does on these different programs in our reviews.

 These are typically low temperature programs that have minimum drum rotation during the wash to keep the garments from being damaged, similar to synthetics programs.

 As with the synthetics wash, if you have a lot of delicate clothes, especially wool and silk, then these could be useful.
 However, make sure you read the care label first as some clothes recommend that you never wash in a machine.